MichaelCurrin/dev-resources/resources/javascript/test-frameworks/jest.md

 ---
 - Focused on simplicity.
 Simple, light and fast.
 - Works with zero configuration.
 - Preferred for React.
+Also works with Angular and Vue.
 - Frontend and backend.
+- Built-in support for:
+    - Code coverage.
-- Allows taking of [snapshots](https://jestjs.io/docs/snapshot-testing) of tests - alternative means of verifying units.
+    - [Snapshots](https://jestjs.io/docs/snapshot-testing) of tests - an alternative means of verifying units.
 This is especially useful for rendered widgets.